 - Make sure it is easy to start a chat

-- Ensure your live chat is clearly visible – use a prompt if the need be
+- Ensure your live chat is visible – use a prompt if required

-- Mention your on and off-hours to set the right expectations
+- Mention your on and off-hours to set expectations

-- Use the chat to offer solutions and recommendations, but keep it brief
+- Use the chat to offer solutions and recommendations

 - Make sure you add a human touch to your answers